-SolarWinds is a suite of software products designed for managing and monitoring network, servers, applications, databases and other Information Technology related systems.
+SolarWinds is a suite of software products designed for managing and monitoring networks, servers, applications, databases, and other Information Technology related systems.

-Initially starting with web-based network performance, SolarWinds now consists of dozens of tools to manage different systems, hardware, security, compliances etc. Each of these tools oversee different areas and are licensed individually.
+Initially starting with web-based network performance, SolarWinds now consists of dozens of tools to manage different systems, hardware, security, compliances, etc. Each of these tools oversees different areas and is licensed individually.

-It’s a product suited for companies of all sizes wanting to manage different entities of network, infrastructure, incidents, compliances etc. using a proprietary tool.
-SolarWinds Orion platform represents a unified IT monitoring solution and sits at the core of the SolarWinds IT Operations management portfolio, providing features like data collection, processing, storage, alerting, reporting etc. Due to its rapidly growing acquisitions, SolarWinds has become one of the fastest growing companies today.
-Some of the product features are pointed below.
+SolarWinds is suited for companies of all sizes wanting to manage networks, infrastructure, incidents, compliance, etc., using a proprietary tool.
+SolarWinds Orion platform represents a unified IT monitoring solution and sits at the core of the SolarWinds IT Operations management portfolio.
+It provides features like data collection, processing, storage, alerting, and reporting.
+Due to its rapidly growing acquisitions, SolarWinds has become one of the fastest-growing companies today.

 Features of SolarWinds

 - Network Performance Management (NPM) tool provides multi-vendor network monitoring, wi-fi monitoring, critical path visualization, in-depth insights, and easy scaling for large environments.
 They provide visibility to your logical and physical networks.

 - Network analyzer pack provides enhanced features to the NPM by monitoring and visualizing bandwidth and traffic patterns - making it easier to detect and troubleshoot network performance issues.

 - The Server and Application monitor provides numerous KPIs related to your applications, server health, and storage.
 These make it simple to plan and manage capacities across on-prem or cloud-based solutions.